vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 You may ask, can’t logs help me solve this?
 If I log each database call 🤔

 Well, not really.
-What is important, as you can see is to get the structure of the calling patterns.
-Only when you see that a request is leading to multiple child spans which are select queries on DB, you can say with confidence that that this is a case of N+1 query.
-You need this hierarchical visualisation to pin point this.
+What is essential, as you can see, is to get the structure of the calling patterns.
+Only when you see that a request is leading to multiple child spans, which are select queries on DB, can you confidently say that this is a case of N+1 query.
+It would be best if you had this hierarchical visualisation to pinpoint this.

-Logs may give you details about each DB call, but they don’t have they exact hierarchical call sequence.
-This is one of the coolest thing about distributed tracing and why you may  want to take a look at it.
+Logs may give you details about each DB call, but they don’t have the exact hierarchical call sequence.
+This is one of the most remarkable things about distributed tracing and why you may  want to take a look at it.

-Just to share an example, one of users of SigNoz recently shared with us that they were able to detect such N+1 query issues in their code which led to reducing execution time for certain APIs from 180 s to 2s.
+To share an example, one of users of SigNoz recently shared with us that they could detect such N+1 query issues in their code which led to reducing execution time for specific APIs from 180 s to 2s.

 A 90x improvement in performance 🤯